Sigurd Raschèr: Saxophone tone and the saxophone mouthpiece

-Top tones
+Upper register of the saxophone

-Of special importance is Raschèr's emphasis on the extended range of the saxophone.
+Raschèr's teaching included an emphasis on the use of the saxophone's upper register.
 As early as 1930 he demonstrated that an advanced player can achieve a range of four octaves on the saxophone, despite the fact that few players at that time ever played beyond the conventional range of two and a half octaves.
-This upper range became known as the "altissimo register," but Raschèr himself refused to use that term, preferring to call them "top tones."
+This upper range became known as the "altissimo register", but Raschèr himself refused to use that term, preferring to call the notes in question "top tones".

 A few players played above high F before 1940, including H. Benne Henton of the Conway Band c.
 1911 (to high D), Dick Stabile, an early jazz artist (to high F), and Jascha Gurewitz, an early recitalist (to high F#).

-Raschèr was vocal in encouraging composers to make use of this extended range.
-He was eager to demonstrate his command of these "top tones," and argued that the use of these tones was a legitimate musical technique, not a trick or novelty.
-His book on this subject, Top-Tones for the Saxophone, was published in 1941 and remains highly regarded to this day.
+Raschèr was vocal in encouraging composers to make use of this range.
+He was eager to demonstrate his command of these "top tones", and argued that their use was musically legitimate, not a trick or novelty.
+His book on the subject, Top-Tones for the Saxophone, was published in 1941 and remains highly regarded.

 To better demonstrate that the technique of playing tones above high F had its basis in the natural overtone series of the saxophone, he had the Buescher factory create a custom instrument for him: a saxophone body with no tone holes at all.
-A picture of this instrument is seen on the inside page of the Top Tones book.
-He demonstrated that it was possible to play at least 16 overtones on this instrument, and on a conventional saxophone as well, and claimed that diligent study of the overtone technique was the best way to gain a command of the extended range and improve overall tone quality.
+A picture of this instrument is in the Top Tones book.
+He demonstrated that it was possible to play at least 16 overtones on this keyless instrument, as well as on a conventional saxophone, and claimed that diligent study of the technique of playing overtones was the best way to gain a command of the upper range and improve overall tone quality.

-The extended range (altissimo register) was highly controversial throughout the middle of the 20th century, and Raschèr stirred the controversy among the classical saxophone community by insisting that the instrument's inventor, Adolphe Sax, had intended the instrument to be played in this manner.
+The saxophone's altissimo register was controversial throughout the middle of the 20th century, and Raschèr stirred the controversy among the classical saxophone community by insisting that the instrument's inventor, Adolphe Sax, had intended the instrument to be played in this manner.
 Raschèr cited evidence that Sax had demonstrated a three-octave range (up to a high C) to composers in the 1840s.

 Despite the initial resistance on the part of the saxophone community to the altissimo register, it has since come to be an accepted technique, and is utilized by nearly all classical and jazz saxophonists.
 Despite its difficulty, it is now commonly taught to advanced high school and college students, and has become a required skill for any student who desires a degree in saxophone performance.